cycloptux/GiselleBot-Documentation/docs/source/utility/raidroom.rst

 Administrator Commands
 ======================

-Other than being automatically treated as supervisors, administrators also have access to a few configuration commands used to apply server-specific raid room settings.
+Administrators and server managers (users with "Manage Server" permissions) have access to a few configuration commands used to apply server-specific raid room settings.

 .. _rrasetsvrole: